superarts/weathereport/trunk/README.txt

 Move the new test case into the ./test directory.
 Find more memory leaks (checked with valgrind since rev 5).
 Improve coding style.
-Use access and lock to check cache existence to improve performance.

 MAINTENANCE

 It is recommended to add a cron job to remove the outdated cache files (and the downloaded data files, before the unlink feature is added).

 HISTORY

+Revision 8
+Added a "access" version to check cache existance.
+However, both the access version and the fopen version take about 26 seconds to perform the 10,000 stress test, so it will be removed in the next release.

 Revision 7
 Added a new test case at ./source/stress.